Age of consent in Europe: Germany

-The age of consent in Germany is 14, as long as a person over the age of 21 does not exploit a 14- to 15-year-old person's lack of capacity for sexual self-determination, in which case a conviction of an individual over the age of 21 requires a complaint from the younger individual; being over 21 and engaging in sexual relations with a minor of that age does not constitute an offence by itself.
-Otherwise the age of consent is 16 for most purposes, although some protections against abuse do apply beyond this age (under Section 182(1): it is illegal to engage in sexual activity with a person under 18 "by taking advantage of an exploitative situation").
+The age of consent in Germany is 14, as long as a person over the age of 21 does not exploit a 14-to-15-year-old person's lack of capacity for sexual self-determination, in which case a conviction of an individual over the age of 21 requires a complaint from the younger individual; being over 21 and engaging in sexual relations with a minor of the age of 14 or 15 does not constitute an offence by itself.
+Otherwise the age of consent is 16 for most purposes, although some protections against abuse do apply beyond this age; under Section 182(1), it is illegal to engage in sexual activity with a person under 18 "by taking advantage of an exploitative situation".)

-This is specified by Sections 176 (Sexual abuse of children), 180 (Promotion of sex of minors) and 182 (Sexual abuse of youths) of the Penal Code, which read:
+This is specified by Sections 176 (sexual abuse of children), 180 (promotion of sex of minors) and 182 (sexual abuse of youths) of the Penal Code, which read: